 One round of editing of submission packet (including up to three sample chapters), research of at least five appropriate publishers or agents, and one round of edits to create three customized pitch letters.

 One round of editing of submission packet (including up to three sample chapters), research of at least ten appropriate publishers or agents, and one round of edits to create six customized pitch letters.

 The Fine Print:

-*All hourly rate jobs will be invoiced twice, once at the halfway point and once when finished, unless you should request more frequent invoicing.
+*All hourly rate jobs will be invoiced three times: a retainer fee on signing of the contract, at the halfway point, and once before handing over the edited file.
 Each hourly rate job will include an estimate before commencing the project.

 **All packages will require half down as a deposit on signing of a standard contract, which you can view here.

 All payments will be processed through Paypal, and you will receive an invoice when each payment is due.
 I will begin editing when the first invoice is paid.